 Importer Security Filing (ISF)

-ISF Filing, also known as the Importer Security Filing or the “10+2” rule, is a mandatory requirement enforced by U.S. Customs and Border Protection (CBP) for all ocean shipments bound for the United States.
-This rule mainly aims to provide CBP with advanced cargo information to assess potential security risks, enhance border protection, and prevent terrorism and illegal trade.
-Importers can appoint licensed customs brokers or freight forwarders to handle the filing on their behalf through electronic systems such as ABI or AMS, as these professionals are well-versed in the filing procedures and requirements.
+ISF (Importer Security Filing) is mandatory for all sea freight shipments to the United States and is enforced by U.S. Customs and Border Protection (CBP).
+This requirement provides CBP with information about the goods.
+It is used to assess security risks, protect borders, and prevent terrorism and illegal trade.
+Importers can choose a licensed customs broker or freight forwarder to file the declaration on their behalf using electronic systems such as ABI or AMS, as these professionals are well-versed in the rules and requirements for filing.

-The ISF must be submitted at least 24 hours before the cargo is loaded onto the vessel at the foreign port of departure.
-In addition to the ten data elements required from the importer, the carrier must also submit two additional data points.
-Timely and accurate filing is essential for maintaining compliance and avoiding penalties.
+The ISF must be submitted at least 24 hours before the cargo is loaded onto the ship at the foreign port of departure.
+In addition to the ten data elements required from the importer, the carrier must also provide two additional data elements.
+To avoid problems, this form must be completed accurately and on time.

 Who Is Responsible for Filing the ISF?